 Gertrude started painting landscapes before Charles, in the late 1960s.
 At that time, he was more interested in drawing.
-Livingston Roberts, Gertrude’s brother and one of the early Highwaymen painters, got Gertrude started.
+Livingston Roberts, Gertrude’s brother and one of the early Highwaymen artists, got Gertrude started.
 After she and Charles became a couple, they painted together at the Arcade Building in the early mornings.
-Al Black sold Gertrude’s paintings on the road in the early 1970s, about the time Charles started doing his own painting.
-However, he didn’t hang out with the other painters, as he had a full time job at the time and he was more of a loner anyway.
+Al Black sold Gertrude’s paintings on the road in the early 1970s, about the same time Charles started his own painting.
+He didn’t hang out with the other painters, as he had a full time job and was more of a loner.

 Increasingly, Charles found that painting gave him a sense of peace.
-He was always been studious about his work; it’s the approach he takes with most things.
-He rarely does anything fast, maintaining, “You need to pay attention to what you’re doing.
+He was always studious about his work, the approach he takes with most things.
+He rarely does anything fast maintaining, “You need to pay attention to what you’re doing.
 It’s about taking things seriously.”
 His focus is on painting well and depicting animals in the landscape.

-Early in his painting career, a local sheriff lent him a taxidermy turkey to study, which helped him understand the texture and form of the bird.
-And Bud Adams, the owner of Adam’s Ranch, allows him to experience nature on his land whenever he wants.
+Early in his painting career, a local sheriff lent him a taxidermy turkey to study, helping him understand the texture and form of the bird.
+Bud Adams, the owner of Adam’s Ranch, allowed him to experience nature on his land whenever he wanted.
 Bean Backus also wandered Adams Ranch for inspiration, and Charles is quick to acknowledge that being outdoors is artistically exciting.
-He often takes photographs when he’s on the ranch.
-His encounters, such as one with wild turkeys, often end up in his landscapes.
-He prefers visiting Adams Ranch in the early morning when you can see the Florida midst.
+He often takes photographs when he’s out at the ranch.
+Encounters, such as one with wild turkeys, often end up in his landscapes.
+He prefers visiting Adams Ranch in the early morning when you can see the Florida mist.
 This is a special place for Charles, as it reminds him of the landscape of his youth.
 There is a photo book on the ranch that he likes to look at over and over again.

 Charles also spends time at the ocean.
 Being outdoors “refreshes you,” he explains.
 “The quiet moments help.
 I used to look at the waves for hours.”
-His face lights up as he describes how the snook chase the mullets through the waves.
+His face lights up as he describes how the snook chase mullet through the waves.

-Charles also gets ideas from his wife Gertrude, like the loggerheads he now regularly paints.
+Charles also gets ideas from his wife, Gertrude, such as the loggerhead turtles he now regularly paint.
 He also depicts childhood memories, such as a cabin in the woods that he remembers from visiting relatives in Tallahassee.

 Although Gertrude began painting earlier than Charles, he became known as the painter in the family.
 She became the St. Lucie Supervisor of Elections in 1980 and continues with her demanding career.
 The couple has four children and several grandchildren.

-He works on two or three paintings at a time in his home studio.
+Charles normally works on two or three paintings at a time at his home studio.
 Photographs help him depict his subject matter in a realistic fashion.
 He uses natural colors in an effort to duplicate nature.
-Sometimes he sketches and sometimes he works directly on the canvas.
-It often takes a month and a half to finish one work.
-As Charles Walker paints, he knows that he needs to attend to his work carefully.
-Hard work, he understands, has to do with the mind as well as the body.
+Sometimes he sketches, sometimes working directly on canvas.
+It often takes a month and a half to finish one piece.
+As Charles Walker paints, he knows that he attends to his work carefully.
+Hard work, he understands, has to do with the mind, as well as the body.